c-0w0/RNN-Email-Spam-Classification/README.md

-A training and a deployment of RNN for email spam classification.
+A training and a deployment of a NLP model for spam detection using LSTM layer to learn patterns from tokenized text sequences.

 ## Performance metrics